jamesplease/router-comparison/README.md

 Update hook         | ✘        | ✔     | ✘     | ✘         | ✔        | ✔

 \* Refer to the corresponding section below to see notes.

-\*\* StateRouter is a router I am building to be used by libraries that don't provide a nested router, like Backbone.

 ### Features